Laravel Socialite

 The redirect method provided by the Socialite facade takes care of redirecting the user to the OAuth provider, while the user method will examine the incoming request and retrieve the user's information from the provider after they have approved the authentication request.

-Authentication & Storage
+Authentication and Storage

 Once the user has been retrieved from the OAuth provider, you may determine if the user exists in your application's database and authenticate the user.
 If the user does not exist in your application's database, you will typically create a new record in your database to represent the user: